yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > > <solution-title></solution-title>
 > >
 > > 1.
 No, the primers generated without consideration of off-target sites are identical to those generated with consideration.
 > > 2.
-Yes, the amplicons include off-targets.
+Yes, all amplicons include off-targets.
 > > 3.
 Before varVAMP can account for off-target sites, it must consider settings such as the threshold and the maximum number of ambiguous nucleotides.
 These settings resulted in only three amplicons, all of which contain off-targets.
 > > 4.
 Our threshold for consensus sequences is set to 0.93, which is quite high.
 Lowering this threshold would generate more potential primer schemes.
 Alternatively, increasing the maximum number of ambiguous nucleotides is another option.
 > {: .solution}
 >
 {: .question}

 Now let's try using a lower threshold to generate a primer scheme that is not classified as an off-target amplicon through the BLAST database.
 Lowering the threshold will reduce specificity, but values above 0.7 are generally acceptable, depending on the specific use case.
-Since the default value is 0.8, so let's proceed with this setting.
+Since the default value is 0.8, let's proceed with this setting.

 > <hands-on-title>Primer design of Polio 1 virus with BLAST db and lower threshold</hands-on-title>
 >